-Meet, discuss, identify lessons learned and make recommendations that will prevent future incidents.
+Meet, discuss, identify lessons learned, and make recommendations that will prevent future incidents.

-In the event of a network/cybersecurity breach that affects student data managed by Delgado Office of Information Technology, it will be reported to the US Department of Education Office of Federal Student Aid (FSA) in accordance with its cybersecurity compliance requirements.
+In the event of a network/cybersecurity breach that affects student data managed by the Delgado Office of Information Technology, it will be reported to the US Department of Education Office of Federal Student Aid (FSA) as per its cybersecurity compliance requirements.